-Students enrolling in the Master of Professional Studies in Wine and Beverage Management degree program must complete a specified set of courses, with a cohort, in a particular and set order, to meet the graduation requirements of the degree.
-All courses are online with the exception of Viticulture and Viniculture, Orientation and Cohort Formation, Global Wine Summit + Framing of Capstone; and Capstone Presentation Residency, which are inperson residencies.
+Students enrolling in the Master of Professional Studies in Wine and Beverage Management degree program must complete a specified set of courses, with a cohort, in a particular and set order unless otherwise noted, to meet the graduation requirements of the degree.
+All courses are online with the exception of Viticulture and Viniculture, Orientation and Cohort Formation, Framing of Capstone; and Presentation of Capstone Project, which are in-person residencies.